Internship Details

 Texas Equine Industry Readiness Program

 The Texas Equine Internship Program is a great stepping stone into the equine industry.
-The skills acquired help participants experience different aspects of the industry to help narrow down their job search.
-Interns get real world experience handling horses, interacting with other equine professionals, and the required day-to-day care.
+The skills acquired help participants experience different aspects of the industry, narrowing their job search.
+Interns get real-world experience handling horses, interacting with other equine professionals, and providing the required day-to-day care.
 In addition to hands-on experience, interns also gain confidence, self-awareness, time management skills, efficiency and problem-solving skills.
 Click here to apply for our internship!

 Here are some common Frequently Asked Questions: